alvaro-escalante/dedupe-csv/README.md

 Yum,cup,1
 ```

-To remove duplicated by header
+To remove duplicates by header use the name of the header after the file name

 ##### data.csv